Road projects worth around Rs 3 lakh crore to be completed in NE by 2024: Gadkari | Science-Environment

 - India

-Union Transport Minister Nitin Gadkari on Friday said that road projects worth around Rs 3 lakh crore will be completed in northeast by the end of 2024, in line with the BJP-led central government's commitment to improve connectivity the region.
+Union Transport Minister Nitin Gadkari on Friday said that road projects worth around Rs 3 lakh crore would be completed in the northeast by the end of 2024, in line with the BJP-led central government's commitment to improve connectivity in the region.

 He also said that the Centre was ready to allocate projects worth another Rs 2 lakh crore for the region if issues related to land acquisition and forest clearances are timely resolved by the state governments.

+Gadkari, who was here for a review meeting on the work being undertaken in the region, announced projects worth Rs 1.41 lakh crore for the northeastern states, including Sikkim, on Wednesday and Friday.

+The projects include strategic roads for defence purposes, for safeguarding Indo-China-Myanmar border, and enhancing international trade route with Myanmar and Bangladesh.

-''If we take into account the projects that are underway or have been built, along with the upcoming ones, it would be worth around Rs 3 lakh crore.
+''If we take into account the projects that are underway or have been built, along with the upcoming ones (including those that he announced), it would be worth around Rs 3 lakh crore.
 And all of these will be completed by 2024,'' Gadkari said, addressing a press meet here.

-Besides the major road projects, there are several projects being undertaken in the region for ropeways, bridges, logistics and wayside amenities, he added.
+Besides the major road projects, there are several projects being undertaken in the region for ropeways, bridges, logistics and wayside amenities, he noted.

+Gadkari said he has urged the state governments to ensure that timely measures were taken for framing of uniform policies, acquiring requisite land and obtaining forest clearances.

+''If these permissions are ensured on time, we can allot projects worth another Rs 2 lakh crore for northeast by 2024,'' the minister added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)